Skip to main content

 Maddie Sadler

-• Name of project: "How prescribed fire management affects species abundance and diversity of plants in the Asteraceae in prairie remnants and restorations"
+• Project: "How prescribed fire management affects species abundance and diversity of plants in the Asteraceae in prairie remnants and restorations"

 Kyla Knauf